Linking – content pattern

 Examples of descriptive links

-Linking to the page titled 'Parental leave', a good call to action link might be:
+Linking to the page titled 'Ordinary parental leave', a good call to action link might be:

 A less good call to action link might be: